Bad Habits to Kick : Using AS instead of = for column aliases

 See some new metadata-related features introduced in SQL Server 2012.

 I tried to deploy nested stored procedures that both had a cursor with the same name.
-SQL Server didn't like it.
+It didn't go so well.

 See why you should always use alias or column names in your ORDER BY clauses, rather than ordinal position.